by Marta Sánchez, Ph.D.

 - Nighttime driving.
 Set a 9 or 10 pm curfew and practice nighttime driving with your teen.

 - Not using seatbelts.
 No brainer!
-Make it a requirement that your teen wear a seatbelt, both as a driver and a passenger.
+Make it a requirement that your teen wears a seatbelt, both as a driver and a passenger.

 - Distracted driving.
 Don’t allow texting or other cell phone use, eating, and chatting with others while driving.
 Remind your teen why these rules are important.